 At its roots, DMARC is a multi-faith collaboration working to meet basic needs in the Des Moines community.
 We have relationships with members of Baha’ism, Buddhism, Christianity, Hinduism, Islam, Jainism, Judaism, Sikhism, Unitarian Universalism and Native American religion.
-As such, we take pride in offering a variety of opportunities for interfaith engagement.

 A Spectrum of Faith: Religions of the World in America’s Heartland